siam88/react-boilerplate/README.md

 - **`Step 3` Inside your object follow this `[words.login]: "সাইন আপ"` pattern.I am using an example for better understanding**

 - **`Step 4` Inside other language object follow this `[words.login]: "Login"` pattern too.**

+- **`Step 5` There is a function in utils folder import it in your file `import Translate from "./utils/translate";`**

-- **`Step 5` finally call the function and send two parameters. one is for languge that you want to translate and other is to sent a string like `"common.login"`.there common is for the object and after login is for the word we will use**
+- **`Step 6` finally call the function and send two parameters. one is for languge that you want to translate and other is to sent a string like `"common.login"`.there common is for the object and after login is for the word we will use**
 ## Available Scripts

 In the project directory, you can run: